 How to Simplify your Daily Schedule

-If you have too much to do every day, then this post on how to declutter and simplify your daily schedule is just what you need to fix it for good.
+If you have too much to do every day, then this post on how to declutter and simplify your daily schedule is just what you need to streamline what you do day to day.

-When you talk about decluttering most people’s thoughts go right to their homes, which is only natural.
-The word clutter is most commonly associated with physical things.
-Stuff, piles of paper, stacks of books, bags of random items scattered all around.
+When you talk about decluttering, most people’s thoughts go right to their homes, which is only natural.
+The word clutter is most commonly associated with physical things: stuff, piles of paper, stacks of books, and bags of random items scattered all around.

 If you dig a little deeper, however, clutter relates to so much more.
-There is mental clutter, financial clutter, and even commitment clutter and it’s the latter we are going to talk about today.
+There is mental clutter, financial clutter, and even commitment clutter, and it’s the latter we will talk about today.

 How can you simplify your schedule?